-Bear in mind that, according to the FMLA, you are required by law to provide 30-day advance notice in writing if your need for the leave is predictable (such as the anticipated birth of a child).
-In an emergency situation, for instance, this 30-day requirement is waived.
+Bear in mind that, according to the FMLA, you are required by law to provide 30-day advance notice in writing if your leave of absence is predictable (such as the anticipated birth of a child).
+In an emergency situation, however, this 30-day requirement is waived.

 UK employees are entitled to the same benefits.

-As with any official letter in the workplace, you must abide by some formatting rules to make sure it’s presented in a clear and professional manner.
+When writing an official letter in the workplace, you must follow some formatting rules to make sure it’s presented in a clear and professional manner.

-- Sender’s Address: Begin by typing your address in the top right-hand corner of the page.
-If in the US, you can include the address in the top left corner.
+- Sender’s address: Type in your address at the top right-hand corner of the page.
+In the US, you can include the address in the top left corner.

-- Date: Allow a few lines and then include the date below the letterhead – if your request is via email, skip this part.
+- Date: Include the date below the letterhead.
+If your request is via email, you can skip this part.

 - Subject: If you’re sending your request by email, you should have a suitable subject name – depending on the circumstance, you could alter it or simply include something like: ‘Requesting Leave of Absence’.

-- Inside Address: Your company’s address should appear a few lines below the above – again, if it’s via email, skip this step.
+- Inside address:Add in your company’s address just a few lines below the above – again, if it’s via email, skip this step.

 - Salutation: Even if you’re pals with your boss, you need to address them properly in a formal letter.
 Open with something like ‘Dear Emma’ or ‘Dear Ms Gray’.

-- Opening Paragraph: Start your letter with the reason for your request, as well as the dates that you will be out of work.
+- Opening paragraph: Start by stating the reason for your request, as well as the dates that you will be out of work.